Mental Health Rights in UAE

 - Seek help early — contact a licensed psychologist or psychiatrist.
 Many hospitals have dedicated mental health departments.

-- If you are in crisis, call the mental health helpline — 800-4673 (HOPE) in Abu Dhabi or the DHA mental health line in Dubai.
+- If you are in crisis, call the mental health helpline — 800-4673 (HOPE) in Abu Dhabi, the DHA mental health line (800-342) in Dubai, or the Rashid Hospital Psychiatric Emergency (04-219-2000) for 24/7 psychiatric emergencies.

 - If a family member is involuntarily admitted, request a review by the mental health review board.